Uru (2017 film): Production

 From a fashion designing background, new Director Vicky Anand stated that he was inspired by Quentin Tarantino to make films, and had previously assisted director Kalyaan during the making of Kaathadi, before announcing Uru as his debut in November 2016.
 He revealed that the film is a thriller set in a forest and Kalaiyarasan was signed to play a novel writer, while Dhansika would play the female lead role.
 The technical crew was revealed to feature Johan Shevanesh as the music director, Prasanna S Kumar as the cinematographer.
 V.P.
 Viji as the Producer.
 Furthermore, Drums Sivamani contributed to the film's title track.
-The film began production in Kodaikanal during early December 2016.

 Reception

 Baradwaj Rangan called it "A pretty entertaining thriller that asks us to make up our own minds".
+The Times of India wrote, "One of the positives of Uru, which has a few edge-of-the-seat moments, is its doing away with the done-to-death portrayal of ghosts and the clichéd flashback associated with them.
+Though the film starts as a laid-back attempt, it gets interesting as the story unfolds, with plenty of twists and turns in the last 30 minutes which are enough to keep viewers hooked".